Questions and Answers on GASB 87 - Leases

 Before making this decision, consider the new business processes.
 FPMT will send lease payments to AFRS only for the fixed portion of lease payments, such as base rent.
 Agencies will need to pay the vendor directly for services, such as maintenance and utilities, and payments based on the usage of the asset, such as number of copies made.

-We will work with agencies to setup new user accounts (user id/password) and modify existing accounts (role/permission levels) during readiness activities to prepare for training in Spring 2021.
+We will work with agencies to setup new user accounts (user id/password) and modify existing accounts (role/permission levels) after they complete the FPMT training available in September 2021.

 The new functionality will go-live in FPMT on October 1, 2021 so that you can start maintaining additional lease information after you attend training.
 A list of the data fields that will be in FPMT for each type of lease is available on the Leases Accounting Resources site if your agency would like to start preparing.